 We are dependent on third parties for important aspects of our product development strategy.
 We do not have the required financial and human resources to carry out independently the pre-clinical and clinical development of our current product candidate.
 We also do not have the capability or resources to manufacture, store, market or sell our current product candidate.
 As a result, we contract with and rely on third parties to perform such important functions.
-We compete with larger companies for the resources of these third parties.
-Although we plan to continue to rely on these third parties to conduct any future clinical trials and manufacturing, we are responsible for ensuring that each of our clinical trials is conducted in accordance with its general investigational plan and protocol and adheres to the FDA's regulations regarding Good Laboratory Practice and that the manufacturing of our product complies with the FDA's current good manufacturing practices ("cGMP") enforced through its facilities inspection program.
+We compete with larger companies for the resources of these third parties, and though we plan to continue to rely on these third parties to conduct any future clinical trials and manufacturing, we are responsible for ensuring that each of our clinical trials is conducted in accordance with its general investigational plan and protocol and adheres to the FDA's regulations regarding Good Laboratory Practice and that the manufacturing of our product complies with the FDA's current good manufacturing practices ("CedPM") enforced through its facilities inspection program.
 Moreover, we are required to comply with regulations and standards, including good clinical practices, for designing, conducting, monitoring, recording, analyzing, and reporting the results of clinical trials to assure that the data and results are credible and accurate and that the rights, integrity, and confidentiality of trial participants are protected.
 Our reliance on third parties that we do not control does not relieve us of these responsibilities and requirements.
 The third parties on whom we rely generally may terminate their engagements with us at any time.
-If these third parties do not successfully carry out their duties under their agreements with us, if the quality or accuracy of the data they obtain, process, and analyze is compromised for any reason, or if they otherwise fail to comply with clinical trial protocols or meet expected deadlines, future clinical trials that we may undertake may experience delays or may fail to meet regulatory requirements.
-If our clinical trials do not meet regulatory requirements or if these third parties need to be replaced, our pre-clinical development activities or clinical trials may be extended, delayed, suspended, or terminated.
-If any of these events occur, or if problems develop in our relationships with third parties, or if such parties fail to perform as expected, we may experience delays or lack of progress, significant cost increases, changes in our strategies, and even failure of our product initiatives, potentially resulting in our inability to obtain regulatory approval of our product candidate and harming our reputation.
-Refer to Note 10, Commitments and Contingencies - Commitments with Samsung BioLogics Co., Ltd. and - Amarex Dispute in the consolidated financial statements included in this prospectus for further information.
+If these third parties on to successfully carry out their duration with us, if the quality or accuracy of the data they obtain, process, and analyze is compromised for any reason, or if they otherwise fail to comply with clinical trial protocols or meet expected deadlines, future clinical trials that we may undertake may experience delays or may fail to meet regulatory requirements.
+If our clinical trials do not meet regulatory re